sonyc-project/SONYC-MKII/sonyc_mkii_tools/README.md

 Configuration messages could be local (for the USB-connected base station only) or wireless (propagated wirelssly to all, or a subset of, MKII nodes from the base).
 Examples of supported config messages are given below.
 Note that wireless messages have a hard limit of 109 bytes due to the inherent bandwidth limitations of the LoRA network, therefore longer JSON commands should be broken down into smaller subsets.

 ```
+## Local config messages for the USB-connected node only, usually the base station

 {"agg_period": 20}
 {"ml_op_time": 7}
 {"ml_op_time": 3}